First Mongol invasion of Hungary: Mongol withdrawal

 The true reasons for the Mongol withdrawal are not fully known, but numerous plausible explanations exist.
 The Mongol invasion had bogged down into a series of costly and frustrating sieges, where they gained little loot and ran into stiff resistance.
 They had lost a large number of men despite their victories (see above).
 Finally, they were stretched thin in the European theater, and were experiencing a rebellion by the Cumans in what is now southern Russia, and the Caucasus (Batu returned to put it down, and spent roughly a year doing so).
 Another theory relates to Europe's weather: Hungary has a high water table and floods easily.
 An analysis of tree rings by modern researchers has found that Hungary had a cold wet winter in early 1242 (contributing to the famine), which likely turned Hungary's central plain into a huge swamp.
 Lacking pastures for their horses, the Mongols would have had to fall back to Russia in search of better grasslands.

 Regardless of their reasons, the Mongols had completely withdrawn from Central Europe by mid-1242, though they still launched military operations in the west at this time, most notably the 1241–1243 Mongol invasion of Anatolia.
 After the withdrawal of the Mongol troops, Subutai was reassigned by Guyuk to engage the Southern Song, and died of old age in 1248.

 Aftermath

 Devastation of Hungary

 The effects of the Mongol invasion were tremendous in the Kingdom of Hungary.
 The worst damage was incurred in the plains regions, where 50-80% of settlements were destroyed.
 The combination of massacres perpetrated by the Mongols, the famines induced by their foraging, and the simultaneous devastation of the countryside by the fleeing Cumans resulted in an estimated loss of 15–25% of Hungary's population, some 300,000–500,000 people in total.
 The only places that held in the face of Mongol assaults were approximately eighty fortified places, including all of the few stone castles in the kingdom.
 Among these places were Esztergom, Székesfehérvár, and the Pannonhalma Archabbey.
 However, these places were relatively few; a German chronicler in 1241 noted that Hungary "had almost no city protected by strong walls or fortresses", so the majority of settled areas were extremely vulnerable.

+During the 1241-2 Mongol invasion of Hungary, Mongol mass rapes of Hungarian women were recorded by the monk Rogerius who said they "found pleasure" in the act.
+The mass rapes of Hungarian women by the Mongols were recalled later when the Russian empire occupied Hungary in 1849 and when the Soviet army occupied Hungary in 1945.

+Rogerius of Apulia's account of devastation and slaughter the Mongols wrought upon Europeans during the Mongol invasion of Hungary and Transylvania is in his book Carmen Miserabile.
+Denis Türje fought with Hungarian King Béla IV against the Mongols at the Battle of Mohi.